Sour Cream Potatoes Recipe

 - 1/4 teaspoon paprika

 - 1. Place potatoes in a large saucepan and cover with water.
-Bring to a boil.
+Bring to a boil over high heat.
 Reduce heat; cover and cook for 15-20 minutes or until tender.
 Drain.

 - 2. In a large bowl, mash the potatoes.
 Add the cream cheese, sour cream, milk, 1 tablespoon butter, parsley and garlic salt; beat until smooth.